lzuwei/end-to-end-multiview-lipreading/README.md

 ```
 The extracted weights (for Encoder and for LSTM) are saved in `$ROOT/oulu/models/final_1stream_models`.

 Then you can run the multi-view experiments.
-Simply go back to ërunnersí folder, and run corresponding scripts.
+Simply go back to `runners` folder, and run corresponding scripts.
 ```
 cd $ROOT/runners
 ./run_experiments.oulu_2stream.sh ./experiments/oulu_2stream_experiments.txt